 Using your iPhone to take Better Photos

-Using Your iPhone to take Better Photos
+Using Your iPhone to Take Better Photos

 Whether you’re at home or traveling, your phone is almost always in your pocket, purse, or on your person.
 In fact, it’s more likely that you have your phone with you than a camera, because, let’s face it, your phone is a camera.
 Wouldn’t it be awesome if you could generate insta-worthy photos with your phone like you see on all the social media sites you follow?
 Here are some quick tips on using your iPhone to take better photos, especially when you travel!